dan-reznik/conway-game-of-life/README.md

 <img src="README_files/figure-gfm/unnamed-chunk-13-1.png" width="50%" />

 It turns out the above beast dies shortly after its released.
-On the other hand, the spaceship below will be self-preserving and glide
+On the other hand, the spaceship below is self-preserving and will glide
 indefinitely:

 ``` r